 There is a requirement for each instance of MPRS to undertake testing in order that they can send / receive messages to / from the DIP in their end state architecture.

 Any testing of DTN D-flows should be undertaken in PIT.
-Any testing of DTN flows in Qualification testing (Non-SIT LDSO and Supplier & Agent) is optional.
+Any testing of DTN flows in Qualification testing (Non-SIT LDSO) is optional.

 No requirement to test CSS to Registration Services functionality as this is tested in MHHS SIT Functional testing.